 The scheme launched in April 2011 as a means to give vulnerable households money off their energy bills.

-It was initially due to run until the end of 2016 but has now been extended to 2021.
+It was initially due to run until the end of 2016 but has now been extended.

 Does Ecotricity participate in the Warm Home Discount Scheme?